 Seq stores two kinds of data.
 Log events are stored in Seq's own storage engine, called Flare.
-Documents, like users and signals are stored in a separate metastore, which may be ESENT on Windows, LMDB on Linux, or a SQL database like SQL Server or PostgreSQL.
+Documents, like users and signals are stored in a separate metastore, which may be ESENT on Windows, LMDB on Linux, or SQL Server/SQL Azure.

 The ESENT and LMDB metastores are convenient and self-contained, but may not work reliably on some cloud filesystems.
 In those environments Azure Database may already be used by applications themselves, and could be a more reliable place to store Seq's documents.